Following on from the first module, this CPD aims to give you confidence in teaching the whole of the key stage 1 computing curriculum.

 Building on your knowledge of computer science, you will dive deeper into digital literacy and information technology.
 You will take-away engaging ways to use software creatively, supporting other areas of curriculum learning.
 Combining free and accessible online tools, you will develop the skills and ideas to support creative projects produced by your children.
 You’ll also gain a clear understanding of how the computing curriculum relates to whole-school online safety practice.

-We strongly recommend that you first participate in: Teaching and leading key stage 1 computing – module 1
+We strongly recommend that you first participate in: Teaching key stage 1 computing – module 1

 Do you prefer to learn in a classroom?